mendix/docs/content/partners/sap/use-sap-xsuaa-connector.md

 **This how-to will teach you how to do the following:**

-* Add the XSUAA Connector to your project
+* Add the XSUAA Connector to your app
 * Configure the XSUAA connector within your app
 * Configure security in your SAP subaccount and space to allow users to access the app using SSO